Advanced CSS Units & Functions¶

 unset |

 CSS custom properties (--variable-name syntax) can be defined and used in Divi 5 fields.
-They are distinct from design variables — see that page for the full comparison.
+They are distinct from design variables — see that page for the detailed comparison.

 Three Scope Levels¶